janaalbader28/personalized-Workout-Recommender/README.md

 # personalized-Workout-Recommender

- Personalized workout recommender system based on user input.
+ A personalized workout recommender system is based on user input.
 Users describe their day and select a time of day (morning, afternoon, evening).
 Based on their mood and the time, the system suggests suitable workouts.
-The project uses Hugging Face’s sentiment analysis to classify the input text and a DataFrame to store possible workout suggestions
+The project uses Hugging Face’s sentiment analysis to classify the input text and a DataFrame to store possible workout suggestions.

----
+--

 # Files and Their Functions